-This level includes valuations determined through the use of internal valuation models or quotes provided by third parties but whose parameters are not observable in the market.
+This level includes valuations determined using internal valuation models or guotes provided by third parties but whose parameters are not observable in the market.
 The basis and assumptions for the calculation of fair value are in accordance with the IFRS 13 principles.